-storepath Allows to set the path to use as chunk store path for casync to a fixed one.
+- storepath Allows to set the path to use as chunk store path for casync to a fixed one.
 This is useful if your chunk store is on a dedicated server and will be the same pool for each update you perform.
-By default, the chunk store path is derived from the location of the RAUC bundle you install.
+By default, the chunk store path is derived from the location of the RAUC bundle you install. - tmppath Allows to set the path to use as temporary directory for casync.
+The temporary directory used by casync can be specified using the TMPDIR environment variable.
+It falls back to /var/tmp if unset.
+If tmppath is set then RAUC runs casync with TMPDIR sets to that path.
+By default, the temporary directory is left unset by RAUC and casync uses its internal default value /var/tmp.